aftershootco/Unicorn-Icons/README.md

 Keep only primary if there is only one icon type.
 Add types if there the component have secondary colors such as bgColor or accentColor

-## Storybook
+## About Storybook

-Stories are automatically generated when you run - sh generate.sh.
+Stories are automatically generated when you run `sh generate.sh`.
 New stories will have prefix folder name as NEW.
 Make sure to change this as per your require.
 Also, remember to import icon correctly from the icon folder.

-## To publish storbook run - yarn chromatic
+## Publish storbook to Chromatic

+run `yarn chromatic`

 ## Using icon components Tips